MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cprogressctrl-class.md

 ### <a name="parameters"></a>Parametri

 *nPos*<br/>
-Quantità per spostare la posizione.
+Quantità per far avanzare la posizione.

 ### <a name="return-value"></a>Valore restituito